kestra-io/docs/content/blogs/2024-03-06-guide-integration-ingestion.md

 image: /blogs/2024-03-06-guide-integration-ingestion.jpg
 ---

+This blog post serves as a practical guide to cloud data warehouse (CDW) ingestion and integration, focusing on BigQuery, Redshift, and Snowflake.
+We address the key challenges data teams face, such as manual pipeline maintenance, and offer solutions to streamline these processes.
+Dive in!

+## The Problem
 According to a [2022 report by Wakefield Research](https://get.fivetran.com/rs/353-UTB-444/images/2021-CDL-Wakefield-Research.pdf), data teams spend 40% of their time troubleshooting data downtime.
 [According to a 2023 TDWI article on data engineer burnout](https://tdwi.org/articles/2023/02/21/ppm-all-how-to-fix-data-engineer-burnout.aspx), more than half of all data engineers say they spend too much time on:

 - Finding and fixing errors